 The subgraph homeomorphism problem (SHP) is to find a homeomorphic image of a "pattern" graph H in an input graph G. The images of certain nodes of H, which are nodes of G, may be specified a priori and the images of the edges of H, which are paths in G, may be required to be node-disjoint or edge-disjoint.
 Graphs G and H are either both directed or both undirected.
-Examples are finding a Kuratowski subgraph (K_5 or $K{3,3}$) in a non-planar graph, finding certain kinds of network flows, finding Hamiltonian cycles, finding a simple cycle containing given nodes of G, and finding a set of disjoint paths connecting certain nodes of G. Subgraph homeomorphism problems also arise in the study of programming schema, since many schema properties are characterized by the presence or reachability of certain substructures [Hunt].
+Examples are finding a Kuratowski subgraph (either $K_5$ or $K{3,3}$ ) in a non-planar graph, finding certain kinds of network flows, finding Hamiltonian cycles, finding a simple cycle containing given nodes of G, and finding a set of disjoint paths connecting certain nodes of G. Subgraph homeomorphism problems also arise in the study of programming schema, since many schema properties are characterized by the presence of reachability of certain substructures [12].

 We summarize our research on the SHP as follows.
-We observe that the SHP is NP-complete if both H and G are given as input; this follows from the Hamilitonian circuit problem for node-disjoint SHPs and from the multi-commodity integral network flow problem for edge-disjoint SHPs.
-We therefore consider the various SHPs derived by fixing H. The main open question for such SHPs is, "For every pattern graph H, is there a polynomial time algorithm which, given an input graph G, will determine whether there is a homeomorhpic image of H occurring in G?"
-We can neither find a fixed H whose SHP is NP-complete nor demonstrate that every H has a polynomialtime algorithm for its SHP.
+We observe that the SHP is NP-complete if both H and G are given as input; this follows from the reduction of the Hamiltonian circuit problem to a node-disjoint SHP and the reduction of the multi-commodity integral network flow problem to an edge-disjoint SHP.
+We therefore consider the various SHP's derived by fixing H. The main question for such SHP's is, "For every pattern graph H, is there a polynomial time algorithm which, given an input graph G, will determine whether there is a homeomorphic image of H occurring in G?"
+For directed graphs, there are pattern graphs for which the SHP is NP-complete.
+However, for undirected graphs, we can neither find a fixed H whose SHP is NP-complete nor demonstrate that every H has a polynomial-time algorithm for its SHP.
 We therefore concentrate on the problem of determining which pattern graphs H have polynomial-time algorithms.
-These problems turn out to be surprisingly difficult, even for very simple graphs H. The main result of this paper is a linear-time algorithm which determines if there exists a simple cycle containing three given points of an undirected input graph G. This problem is an instance of the SHP where the pattern graph is a cycle of length three (a triangle).
-Although this problem has a simple pattern graph, no polynomial time algorithm was previously known.
-A linear time algorithm for another SHP with simple pattern graph--the two disjoint paths problem for undirected graphs--was recently found by Y. Shiloach.
-A third such problem--finding a cycle in a directed graph containing two given nodes--is still an open problem.
+These problems turn out to be surprisingly difficult, even for very simple graphs H.